covcom/205CDE/02 Git/README.md

 ### Add the remote repository

-To add a new remote, use the `git remote add` command on the terminal in C9, in the directory your repository is stored at.
+To add a new remote, use the `git remote add` command on the terminal, in the directory your repository is stored at.

 The `git remote add` command takes two arguments: